 Before you can see the Cathedral Notre Dame, you’l be able to hear the bells chiming across the Paris morning.
 Located on a small island in the middle of the Seine River, your approach to Notre Dame will have you spellbound.
 Readers of Victor Hugo’s novel, The Hunchback of Notre-Dame, will be looking skyward to the Le Stryge carvings and the Cathedral spires to envisage what Hugo saw as he penned the novel.

-As you gaze to the alter, you can imagine some of the most historical events of all time taking place here.
+As you gaze to the altar, you can imagine some of the most historical events of all time taking place here.
 In 1558, Mary, Queen of Scots was married to the Dauphin Francis.
-On 2 December 1804, Napoleon’s coronation ceremony was held with with Pope Pius VII officiating.
-As you pass around the back of the alter, you will see dozens of people staring up at a carved stone statute of a young girl with her hands joined in prayer.
-This is one of France’s heroins, Saint Joan of Arc who was canonized in the Cathedral Notre Dame in 1920.
+On December 2, 1804, Napoleon’s coronation ceremony was held with with Pope Pius VII officiating.
+As you pass around the back of the altar, you will see dozens of people staring up at a carved stone statue of a young girl with her hands joined in prayer.
+This is one of France’s heroines, Saint Joan of Arc who was canonized in the Cathedral Notre Dame in 1920.